Frontal bossing is a medical term used to describe a prominent, protruding forehead that’s also often associated with a heavy brow ridge.

-Treatments will address the underlying condition that is causing the frontal bossing.
-However, since frontal bossing causes a change in the way the bone and tissues of the face and skull are formed, the protruding forehead cannot be corrected.
+Treatments can address the condition that’s causing the frontal bossing.
+However, they can’t correct a protruding forehead because frontal bossing changes the way the bone and tissues of the face and skull form.

 Frontal bossing causes your child to have an enlarged or protruding forehead or an enlarged eyebrow ridge.
-This symptom may be mild in the early months and years of your child’s life.
-As he or she ages, it may become more noticeable.
+This sign may be mild in the early months and years of your child’s life, but it may become more noticeable as they age.

-Frontal bossing is a symptom of a genetic disorder or congenital defect, meaning a problem that is present at birth.
-The underlying cause of the bossing may result in other symptoms, such as physical deformities.
+Frontal bossing may be a sign of a genetic disorder or congenital defect, meaning a problem that is present at birth.
+The cause of the bossing may also play a factor in other problems, such as physical deformities.

-The most common underlying cause is acromegaly—a chronic disorder that leads to an overproduction of growth hormone.
-People with acromegaly have larger-than-normal hands, feet, jaws, and bones of the skull.
+One common underlying cause is acromegaly.
+This is a chronic disorder that leads to an overproduction of growth hormone.
+These areas of the body are larger than normal for people with acromegaly:

 Other potential causes of frontal bossing include: